 Without going into too much detail on the Van Nuys new light rail line, pedestrian walkway, and bike path improvement public engagement event (which was a blast and such an improvement over typical civic meetings, the details of which I wrote into a report for my Metro work), I’ll just say that taking Metro there gave me an authentic and insightful exposure into the people, cityscape, and overall vibe of Van Nuys Boulevard.
 This was crucial information for participating in the outreach event with the public and for evaluating the effectiveness of our informational material.
 I certainly would not have gotten that if I had driven there.

 The ride back was not bad.
 The 233 arrived just like the Transit App said it would.
 However, when I got to North Hollywood, the app said that I had an extra ten minutes before the 501 would depart for Pasadena.
-As I leisurely strolled towards the sun-drenched stop nearly three blocks away, I spotted it, to my horror, pulling away from the stop and already exiting the bus terminal.
+As I leisurely strolled towards the sun-drenched stop nearly three blocks away, I spotted it, to my alarm, pulling away from the stop and already exiting the bus terminal.
 OMG WTF!
 I didn’t care whether the app was wrong or if the Metro bus operator decided to take off early— I just did not want to wait 40 minutes for the next one.

 I bolted down the street, thanks to a combination of my favorite Converse sneakers and my 40-something machinery that won’t let up.
 Fortunately, the 501 was hindered by a series of red lights behind me, but soon enough I was neck and neck with it at the last intersection preceding its last stop.